 The city’s role in education involves implementation of programs such as the MBSK Youth Development Grants, the Mayor’s Service Learning Initiative and ReadsToMe, a program pairing teen mentors with early readers.
 Below is more information about three of those initiatives:

 What are Youth Development Grants?

-The city continues to expand the Mayor’s education and community initiatives designed to provide additional opportunities to our youth and businesses.
-The fourth and newest component of My Brother’s and Sister’s Keeper (MBSK) is the Youth Development Grant program.
-Applications are available now through Feb.
-23.
+As the city continues to expand the Mayor’s education and community initiatives designed to provide additional opportunities to our youth and businesses, the fourth and newest component of My Brother’s and Sister’s Keeper (MBSK) is the Youth Development Grant program.
+View our short video to learn more about Youth Development Grants.

 What is the Mayor’s Service Learning Challenge?Sponsored by the Pinellas Education Foundation, the Mayor’s Service Learning Challenge provides start-up funding of up to $500 to elementary, middle and high schools in the St. Petersburg area for the purpose of creating sustainable service learning projects to benefit the school community or the community at large.
 During the 2015-2016 academic year, six St. Petersburg-area public schools received grants through this program.

 The City of St. Petersburg welcomes all students to tour City Hall!
 Guided tour through City Hall give students the opportunity to learn about the rich culture of St. Petersburg, the Mediterranean style of the building and city government.
 Please plan for the tour to last approximately 1 hour.
 In order to provide each group with a memorable experience, tours are limited to 20 students with one chaperone for every five students, including the educator.
 To request a tour please complete the form below.Request a Tour